zcashe/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1/
 [user@sahara ~/lecture1]$
 ```
-> Changes Directory to the directory specifies in the argument, which we can see from the change in prompt.
+> Changes Directory to the directory specified in the argument, which we can see from the change in prompt.

 **File**
 Working Directory - /home/lecture1